Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-5-DeepInsert.md

 	}
 }
 ```
-Please note that here the processing of the partner association was skipped, but it should not be to hard to add that.
+Please note that here the processing of the partner association was skipped, but it should not be too hard to add that.
 As a last step we need to call `processBindingLinks`:

 ```Java